New technologies hold promise to save lives

 Existing technologies have made this progress possible, many of which were supported by the United States.
 In fact, there has been a remarkable increase in global health products in recent years, with 45 new products registered between 2000 and 2010.
 The US government was involved in the development of more than half of these new, lifesaving tools.
-Now, we need to expand access to these tools and develop the next generation of technologies that will prevent, diagnose, and treat global health threats:
+As of 2013, nonprofit product developers—and their partners—contributed to the development, evaluation, and/or introduction of 42 global health technologies.* Now, we need to expand access to these tools and develop the next generation of technologies that will prevent, diagnose, and treat global health threats:

 - Through a proven, cost-effective treatment, millions have been cured of TB.
 However, this treatment regimen is long and difficult for patients to sustain.
 Moreover, drug-resistant TB cases are rising.
 The current vaccine in use is almost 100 years old and TB drugs are 50 years old, signaling an urgent need for new drugs and vaccines.